Harry Altham: Later playing career

 Altham resumed playing first-class cricket in August 1919, when he played as an amateur for Hampshire against Middlesex in the 1919 County Championship; he had qualified to play for Hampshire having been resident at Winchester since taking up his appointment at Winchester College.
-Later in the season at Lord's, he played for team of Demobilised Officers against a combined Army and Navy team.
+Later in the season at Lord's, he played for a team of Demobilised Officers against a combined Army and Navy team.
 A two-year hiatus would follow, during which he played no first-class cricket.
 In May 1921, he became available to play for Hampshire in the 1921 County Championship, making nine appearances in the latter half of the season.
-Against Kent at Canterbury, he scored an "aggresive and faultless" century, making 141 runs, having been one of five Hampshire batsmen to have been dismissed without scoring in their first innings.
+Against Kent at Canterbury, he scored an "aggressive and faultless" century, making 141 runs, having been one of five Hampshire batsmen to have been dismissed without scoring in their first innings.
 His innings helped to save Hampshire from an innings defeat, and was later described by Gerry Weigall as "The finest innings ever played at Canterbury except Bradman's 205".
-His teaching commitments at Winchester restricted Altham to playing until August in the 1922 season, with him making eight appearances in the County Championship.
-He played a further season for Hampshire in 1923, making six appearances in latter part of the County Championship, with his teaching commitments once again restricting his avaliability.
+His teaching commitments at Winchester restricted Altham to not appearing until August in the 1922 season, with him making eight appearances in the County Championship.
+He played a further season for Hampshire in 1923, making six appearances in the latter part of the County Championship, with his teaching commitments once again restricting his availability.
 Eight years later, Altham returned to first-class cricket when he played for the Gentlemen of England against the touring New Zealanders.